MiniMax Entropy Network: Learning Category-Invariant Features for Domain Adaptation: Related Work

-Entropy regularization has been widely applied to benefit parameterized models of posterior probabilities from unlabeled data or partially labeled data\cite{grandvalet2006entropy}. \cite{krause2010discriminative} proposed to estimate the data distribution by entropy for clustering data and training a classifier simultaneously. \cite{springenberg2015unsupervised} modeled a discriminative classifier from unlabeled data by maximizing the mutual information between inputs and predicted categories.
+Loss regularization has been widely applied to benefit parameterized models of posterior probabilities from unlabeled data or partially labeled data\cite{grandvalet2006entropy}. \cite{krause2010discriminative} proposed to estimate the data distribution by entropy for clustering data and training a classifier simultaneously. \cite{huang2022frequency} proposes a loss function for improving adversarial robustness. \cite{springenberg2015unsupervised} modeled a discriminative classifier from unlabeled data by maximizing the mutual information between inputs and predicted categories.
 In the field of domain adaptation, \cite{tzeng2015simultaneous} once employed cross-entropy between target activation and soft labels to exploit semantic relationships in label space.